NEW RULES, NEW PLAYERS, AND NEW RISKS

 Carbon-backed Utility Tokens

 Utility tokens provide token holders with privileged services.
-The tokens are not investments7 as they are speculative and act more like promotional tools for the issuing company.
+They are not investments[6], as they are speculative and act more like promotional tools for the issuing company.

-A company investing in a GHG project will issue an initial coin offering (ICOs), designed to garner the funds necessary to develop a project.
+A company investing in a GHG project will issue an initial coin offering (ICO) to raise the funds necessary to develop the project.

 Others

-Across Canada, there are a variety of offsets connected to wetlands, urban development, and other specific targeted development instruments designed to raise the cost of urban and energy development.
+Across Canada, a variety of offsets are connected to wetlands, urban development, and other specific targeted development instruments designed to raise the cost of urban and energy development.

 A regulatory document.